sarthakkimtani/Hexagon-Electron-App/README.md

 </ul>

 # Platforms
-Hexagon is available for Windows & Linux.Support for Mac OS will be available in future updates.
+Hexagon is available for Windows & Linux.
+Support for Mac OS will be available in future updates.

 # Download
 <uL>